aayush3201/Digidiary/README.md

 Download the files to an empty folder.

-Install Node.js.

-Navigate to this folder using the command-line.

-Type in "npm install" to install all dependencies.

-Then, type in "npm run start" to run it with the devServer.

-Alternatively (recommended for regular use) go to dist -> index.html (note: Do not use the one in the src folder).
+Go to dist -> index.html (note: Do not use the one in the src folder).

 Recommended browser: Google Chrome